Aida Camp: COVID-19 pandemic (2020–)

 In March 2020, the city of Bethlehem–including refugee camps like Aida–went into lockdown after several cases of COVID-19 were confirmed in the community.

 During the COVID-19 pandemic, the Al Rowwad Cultural and Theatre Training Center began providing free food to the community.

 Gaza war (2023–)

-During the 2020s Gaza war, there were increased Israeli military incursions into the camp.
+During the 2020s Gaza war, there were increased Israeli military incursions into the camp, with one resident saying they take place multiple times per week.
 Some residents have been beaten, arrested, or killed during military raids on the camp.
 Water access became more difficult for residents, who reported that they had access to water in their homes less than once per week.
 Residents also reported that the Israeli military has broken into the Lajee Youth Center several times during the war, and that Israeli forces removed the Palestinian flag from the roof more than once.
 UNRWA experienced a worsening financial crisis, contributing to deteriorating conditions for refugees across the West Bank.

+One morning in late 2025, children arriving at the football field found notices from the Israeli military saying that all activities at the site must stop and that it would be demolished because it was built without the proper permits.
+Some other sites in Aida Camp, including a garden and a local theatre, received similar notices at the same time.
+According to a Bethlehem Municipality council member, the land the football field was built on was leased to the local authority from the Armenian Patriarchate of Jerusalem, and that the land was a dirt football field "long before the current facility was built".